Nahelam/PS2-Game-Mods/Various/README.md

 - Vertical split screen
 - Enable time limit in single event road rage\* (you can set the float value of your choice on line 6, current value is default)
 - Enable lap timer in race mode\* (you can set the float value of your choice on line 6, current value is 88.0)
+- Show distance between you and other drivers in races\*

 \*: SLES-52584, SLES-52585 & SLUS-21050 only